Most careers require a certain amount of CPD in order to stay at the forefront of methodology, technology, process, or all of the above.

 When it comes to teaching however, it is an essential part of keeping lessons current and yourself engaged in your career.

-It also provides you with the opportunity to take your career in a new direction, developing skills to support children with Special Educational Needs.
-Or that can help the school as a whole.
+It also provides you with the opportunity to take your teaching career in a new direction, developing skills to support children with Special Educational Needs, or that can help the school as a whole.

 Your school will have its own policy regarding CPD provision, the impact CPD should have, coaching or research requirements and – of course – budget.

-However, the Standard for Teacher’s Professional Development from the Department for Education outlines expectations for CPD and what you should do to request personal development from your school.
+However, the Standard for Teacher’s Professional Development from the Department for Education outlines expectations for CPD and what you should do as a Teacher to request personal development from your school.

 Why CPD is Important for Teachers

 Schools across the UK invest around £900 million on CPD including traditional training days through to online distance learning courses.

 CPD allows primary and secondary school teachers to keep up to date with the latest developments and best practices.
 These can be used by you to enhance everyday teaching.